Decorative neutral curve divider

 Productivity and Efficiency

 Calculate deals per rep by measuring opportunities pursued, proposals created, and deals closed.
-After MEDDIC implementation, reps should pursue fewer total opportunities but close a higher percentage.
+After MEDDIC setup, reps should pursue fewer total opportunities but close a higher percentage.

 Sales productivity improves when teams focus resources on winnable deals rather than spreading effort across every possible opportunity.
 MEDDIC provides the framework to make these trade-offs strategically.